The six-sided exterior of the chapel

 The interior, covered with tiles from the 1600s

 Over the years, it was the headquarters of a brotherhood of single men, whose tombs were once placed inside.
 Those are now gone, but the rest of the space hasn’t changed.

 It is such a beloved landmark in Ericeira, that its surroundings are protected, preventing anything from being constructed around it.

 At the end of January (on the weekend closest to the 20th) it’s the site of a festival honoring St. Sebastian and St. Vincent, which starts with Mass in the chapel and ends with eating, drinking, and dancing outside.

 Behind the chapel are steps leading down to the beach of the same name

-The chapel is found down the road from the bus station, heading in the direction of the sea.
+The chapel is found down the main road, the N247 or Avenida São Sebastião.
 From here it is possible to walk to the surfing beaches to the north, or to head south towards the old town and the central and southern beaches.